Philmod/tldrist/README.md

-# TLDRist
+# TL;DRist

-Weekly digest of Todoist Read list articles summarized with Gemini.
+Daily digest of Todoist Read list articles summarized with Gemini.

 ## Features

 - Fetches articles from your Todoist "Read" project
 - Extracts content using trafilatura and readability-lxml
 - Generates summaries using Vertex AI Gemini 2.5 Pro
+- Supports arXiv papers with PDF summarization and figure extraction
-- Sends a weekly digest email via Gmail SMTP
+- Sends a daily digest email via Gmail SMTP
 - Updates Todoist tasks with their summaries

 ## Setup